LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## LDA instruction – Load the Accumulator
+## LDA instruction – LoaD the Accumulator
 Binary form:    0000 nnnn \
 Operation:      A ← [n] \
 Example: LDA 9h